petereijgermans11/workshop-reactjs-angular/workshop-reactjs-angular-solution/README.md

   - Book Detail view
     - Implement the save button: It should update the book's title
     - Implement the goBack button

+## Hints
+    - Use Axios in ReactJS.
+Axios is a Promise based HTTP client for the browser and node.js
+    - In Angular use Promises or Observables (RxJS).
+See for a detailed solution: https://angular.io/tutorial